oliver32767/cork/readme.md

     $ ./cork.py --get-state foo
     foo=bar

-If you don't specify a key (or keys) then everything will be returned:
+If you don't specify a key, then all values will be returned:

     $ ./cork.py --get-state
     foo=bar